- Abundance Mentality

 Stop thinking so much and overcome analysis paralysis

 Singer songwriter Paul Simon wrote a great song called 'Maybe I think too much' which must resonate with anybody who spends a lot of time in their head trying to think it all out.
 You've probably noticed that spending too much time thinking results in not a lot of doing - or even being.
-But once you've got in the habit of analysing everything, it can be tricky to get out of analysis paralysis.
+But once you've got in the habit of over-thinking everything, it can be tricky to get out of analysis paralysis.

 Thinking can be very useful